4-Week Puppy School in Leichhardt $269 - Not Available atm But We Have a Class Near in Camperdown!

 Eazy Dog Training Puppy Schools in Sydney

-Eazy Dog Training runs puppy school in Leichhardt, Newtown, Camperdown and Marrickville.
+Eazy Dog Training runs puppy schools in Alexandria, Leichhardt, Newtown, Camperdown, Mascot, St Peters, Wolli Creek and Marrickville.
 So there’s plenty to choose from!

-Every puppy attending my Puppy School in Leichhardt receives an Eazy Dog training gift incl. a training pouch and clicker!
-Pawsum dog grooming and daycare also offers amazing discount vouchers for their daycare and grooming services!
+Every puppy attending our Puppy School in Leichhardt receives an Eazy Dog training gift incl. a training pouch and online puppy school!

 In this Inner West Sydney Puppy School in Leichhardt your puppy will learn: